openvinotoolkit/model_server/extras/openvino-operator-openshift/README.md

 ## Operator deployment

-### OpenShift

 In the web console navigate to OperatorHub menu.
-Search for "OpenVINO" and select "OpenVINO Model Server".
+Search for "OpenVINO" and select "OpenVINO Operator".
 Click `Install` button.

-### Kubernetes with OLM

-Deploy the operator using the steps covered in [OperatorHub](https://operatorhub.io/operator/ovms-operator).
-Click 'Install' button.

 ## Deploying OpenVINO Model Server via the Operator